lebpac/lebpac.github.io/fundraising.md

 Most of our funds are raised through direct donation, an annual voluntary contribution.

 <a class="message message-icon" href="{% link donations.md %}">
-  💵 Donate directly to the LEB PAC
+  💵 Donate directly to the PAC
 </a>

-## Other ways to support the LEB PAC
+## Other ways to support the PAC

 ### Mabel's Labels